redis/redis-doc/docs/getting-started/quickstart.md

 Installing it using the package manager of your Linux distribution is somewhat discouraged as usually the available version is not the latest.

-You can either download the latest Redis tar ball from the [redis.io](https://redis.io) web site, or you can alternatively use this special URL that always points to the latest stable Redis version; that is, [http://download.redis.io/redis-stable.tar.gz](http://download.redis.io/redis-stable.tar.gz).
+You can either download the latest Redis tar ball from the [redis.io](https://redis.io/download), or you can alternatively use [the URL that always points to the latest stable Redis version](http://download.redis.io/redis-stable.tar.gz).

 In order to compile Redis follow these simple steps: